gnois/luaty/README.md

 Lua output files will not be overwritten if they exist.
 To force overwriting, use `-f` switch.

-To compile only *main.lt* file without its dependencies, provide a destination ending with .lua
+To transpile only *main.lt* file without its dependencies, provide a destination ending with .lua
 ```
 luaty [-f] path/main /out/main.lua
 ```